MonicaMbabazi/16S_Analysis_Workflow/README.md

 This zipped file provides two options for running the pipeline:
 + **Global Phyloseq Object** (`phyloseq_obj.rds`)
+  + A pre-processed **phyloseq object** that allows users to start the analysis directly in `R` without requiring raw FASTQ files
+  + Users can download, unzip, and directly start the downstream analysis in `R` using the `phyloseq` package.

 ```
 1. paired fastq files